 Convoy dispersed in seven columns of three ships each in line abreast.
 Interval between columns 700 yards.
 Distance between ships 500 yards.

 Ancon was lead ship in the left column, followed by the J.W.
 McAndrew and Fredrick Lykes.

 At 1403 hrs, with the convoy assembled, its ships steamed southeast at 15 knots.
 (The convoy’s speed varied from 9 to 15 knots throughout the journey, but most of the time the ships maintained at least 14.5 knots.)
 Soon after, at 1440 hrs, the convoy began zig-zagging, a measure intended to disrupt submarine attacks.
 This measure was maintained most of the journey.
 Security was tight.
-Members of the 32nd Station Hospital were not told their destination until they were already at sea.
+As Dr. Linn mentioned, members of the 32nd Station Hospital were not told their destination until they were already at sea.
 The convoy was blacked out at night, and McNelly wrote that soldiers were warned not to throw anything overboard during the day, not even cigarette butts.

 Life Aboard Ship (January 15–24, 1943)

 Dwight McNelly described the morning routine in his manuscript.
 The soldiers awoke at 6 a.m. to the words “Grab your socks and up hammocks.”
 After getting on deck,

 Before breakfast, we had roll-call, then calisthenics.
 When the ship rolled and pitched, this made doing the different exercises all the more amusing.
 Imagine a whole row of fellows tumbling into one corner of the deck, and then trying to get back into line for the next movement?

 Willard Havemier recalled mealtime challenges aboard ship: